sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/explanations/permissions_in_batch_changes.md

 Site admins will fall back to using the Sourcegraph token for the code host if they have not added a personal access token.
 This makes it easier to try out Batch Changes, but be aware that this may result in changesets being created or changed with different permissions to your normal code host user.

 Non-admin users are unable to apply batch changes without configuring access tokens.

+**NOTE** that this fallback has been deprecated in Sourcegraph 3.27 and is due to be removed in Sourcegraph 3.29.

 ## Repository permissions for Batch Changes